kubeflow/website/content/en/docs/methods/kfctl/_index.md

 +++
 title = "kfctl"
-description = "Documentation of how to use the kfctl method for Kubeflow" weight = 60
+description = "How to use the kfctl method for Kubeflow" weight = 60
 +++